ktechmidas/garlictipsbot/README.md

+# This tipsbot is dead

+V2 coming soon

 # garlictipsbot
 Garlicoin tipbot built in Python.
 Probably ready for production use, but I'd give it a few days.
 Recoded from the ground up, this is version 2.
 Version 1 will never be spoken of again.